with Sandi Friend

 LinkedIn has a strong culture of sharing, aimed at transforming its people into high performers.
 To support this corporate mandate, Sandi and her team began over a decade ago with the goal of “getting knowledge out of people’s heads,” so that everyone could learn from everyone.

-They started in a good spot: a LinkedIn engineer had developed a program modelled on ‘TED talks‘ 10 years ago which had some traction and delivered knowledge people needed to do their jobs better.
+They started in a good spot: a LinkedIn engineer had developed a program modeled on ‘TED talks‘ 10 years ago which had some traction and delivered knowledge people needed to do their jobs better.
 Overtime, however, the engineering team grew to thousands of employees, and the program had been outgrown.
 The lone engineer who had been managing the program was moving on, and attendance and ratings were dropping.
 This program had become too inflexible and static for the size and the learning needs of the technical team.

 LinkedIn needed to scale teaching and learning.
 Specifically, Sandi and her team needed to solve for four the key areas to make learning at scale possible: